 2. The Purpose of the Context field:

-For instance, if you're creating an app for internal use within a pharmaceutical company, you might populate the Context with acronyms and jargon frequently used in the industry.
+For instance, if you're creating an assistant for internal use within a pharmaceutical company, you might populate the Context with acronyms and jargon frequently used in the industry.
 This also might include the names of specific products or research projects within the company.

 3. Role of Datasources:

-The other important note is that app instructions (Rules and Context) are send to the LLM with each new user request on that app.
+The other important note is that assistant instructions (Rules and Context) are send to the LLM with each new user request on that assistant.
 This means we're taking up valuable space in the LLM's context window to provide it with facts that may not be at all relevant to the uer's request.
 By relying on Datasources to provide the right knowledge to the LLMs, we're being more resource efficient, improving performance and potentially cost as well.

-For instance, suppose you have constructed an app designed to assist employees of a large organization in finding information about company policies.
+For instance, suppose you have constructed an assistant designed to assist employees of a large organization in finding information about company policies.
 In such a scenario, the company's policy handbook could be turned into a datasource.

 The decision between using a rule, context, or datasource depends on your specific needs.
 However, updating the datasource typically ensures greater accessibility and wider application, enhancing the user experience.
 Careful and strategic use of elvex's features improves overall system efficiency on the elvex platform.
 If you need help making the right decision for your app, email us at [email protected] and we'll be glad to help!